 However, it might happen that one or more arms become inactive (e.g. locked in park position) after the user has submitted the OBs.
-This might result in loosing some high priority targets (priority 1).
+This might result in loosing some high priority targets (priority 1; see the KARMA manual VLT-MAN-KMO-146606-002 Section 4 for details on the target priority).
 In this case there is an option to re-optimise the allocation (when the OB is executed) by rotating the instrument and maximising the number of priority 1 targets that are allocated to active pick-off arms.
 In fact, the KMOS focal plane is symmetric for 30 degrees rotations (= angle which is necessary to move a target from one pick-off arm to the next in the same level).
 During optimisation, all 12 possible rotated setups are checked for their observation efficiency, considering how many targets can be observed and what is the priority of the observable targets.
 The setup that maximises the number of priority 1 targets is selected.